-Our APM agents and mobile agents have limits on the number of events that can be reported.
+Our agents and agents have limits on the number of events that can be reported.
 This document explains:

 - Why event-reporting limits are necessary